 Aripiprazole is increasingly replacing first-generation antipsychotics due to its improved side effect profile.
 The regulation of dopamine neurotransmission in aripiprazole has resulted in decreased motor and metabolic side effects as compared to other typical and atypical antipsychotic medications, thus making aripiprazole a valid alternative for patients struggling with persistent side effects or low efficacy of their current drug.
 Aripiprazole has shown to decrease psychiatric hospitalization rates, reduce symptoms of tardive dyskinesia, improve cognitive function, and reduce cardiovascular risk factors, lipid plasma concentrations, and prolactin.
 It has also restored sexual function and decreased alcohol craving in patients with dependence.

-Aripiprazole is a quinolinone antipsychotic that has a unique mechanism of action among other second-generation antipsychotics because it is a partial agonist at the D2 and 5HT-1a receptors and an antagonist at 5HT-2a receptor.
+Aripiprazole is a quinolinone antipsychotic that is a partial agonist at the D2 and 5HT-1a receptors and an antagonist at 5HT-2a receptor.
 It has a high affinity for D2, D3, 5HT-1a, and 5HT2a receptors and moderate affinity for D4, 5HT-2c, 5-HT7, alpha-1 adrenergic, and H1 receptors.
 Aripiprazole has no affinity for muscarinic receptors at recommended doses.
 It stabilizes dopamine and serotonin within the nucleus accumbens, ventral tegmental area, and frontal cortex resulting in the management of positive, negative, and cognitive symptoms in schizophrenia.
 Aripiprazole demonstrates functional selectivity in intracellular signaling pathways by requiring a greater than 90% occupancy rate at D2 receptors to be clinically active, thus not producing as many extrapyramidal symptoms.

 Aripiprazole will act as a functional antagonist in areas of high dopamine, such as the mesolimbic pathway, while remaining inactive in areas with normal dopamine, such as the nigrostriatal and tuberoinfundibular pathways.
 The partial agonism of aripiprazole at D2 receptors may be responsible for the effective management of positive, negative, and cognitive symptoms of schizophrenia.
 Research has shown it to have more selective effects on the mesolimbic dopaminergic pathway compared to haloperidol and olanzapine.
 Due to its partial agonist nature, the use of aripiprazole with concurrent antipsychotics (another D2 antagonist) may cause an exacerbation of positive symptoms.